Sayed-Fares/Sayed-Fares/README.md

 Hello my name is Syed Faris
-He is interested in programming and is currently studying this exciting field I am looking forward to mastering this field
+I am interested in programming and am currently studying this field I am looking forward to mastering this exciting field